 The historic railroad offers train rides, gold panning, an on-site rail museum, and a fun gifts and collectibles store.

 Yosemite National Park is one of the nine (9) national parks in California.
-It’s a beautiful park to visiting with kids.
-While it would be ideal to stay for at least 3 to 4 days, you can still get a good overview of the national park and its beauty in 2 days.
+It’s a beautiful park to visit with kids.
+While staying for at least 3 to 4 days would be ideal, you can still get a good overview of the national park and its beauty in 2 days.

-If you’re planning a trip to Yosemite National Park and California, you might enjoy reading those articles:
+If you’re planning a trip to Yosemite National Park and California, you might enjoy reading these articles: